xiweix/interprete_cnn/README.md

-# Comparative Study of Convolutional Neural Networks
+# A Visual Analytics System for CNN Interpretation
 ####      Final project of ECS 289H 002 Visual Analytics

-A visual analytics system for interactive comparative study of user-defined Convolutional Neural Networks.
+A visual analytics system for comparing and interpreting user-defined Convolutional Neural Networks.

+The system is applied on the MNIST dataset.

 ## Dependencies
 #### Front End